iterative/dvc.org/content/docs/command-reference/check-ignore.md

 - `-v`, `--verbose` - displays detailed tracing information.

-- `--stdin` - Read paths interactively from standard input instead of providing `targets`.
+- `--stdin` - read paths interactively from standard input instead of providing `targets`.
 Exit with `Ctrl+C`.

 - `-a`, `--all` - show all of the patterns match the target paths.
 Only